-Last updated July 22, 2019
+Last updated October 28, 2019

-spec starting with iOS 13 and macOS 10.15.
-The User Enrollment method is a solution for organizations that want to support a ‘Bring Your Own Device’ (BYOD) policy.
-It is a significantly more privacy-focused form of enrollment that gives MDM only limited access to users’ devices while separating personal and corporate data.
-We have written about the topic of User Enrollment in greater detail here: What is Apple’s “User Enrollment”?
+User Enrollment is an addition to the device enrollment options supported by the Apple MDM spec starting with iOS 13 and macOS 10.15.
+Geared for organizations that want to support a ‘Bring Your Own Device’ (BYOD) policy.
+It is a significantly more privacy-focused form of enrollment.
+It gives MDM only limited access to users’ devices while separating personal and corporate data.
+We have written about the topic in greater detail here: What is Apple’s “User Enrollment”?

 In summary, Managed Apple IDs play a vital role in the User Enrollment option available as of iOS 13 and macOS 10.15 Catalina.
 They are one aspect of Apple’s attempt to further separate personal data and company data on user-owned devices (BYOD), while also helping to improve management options for device administrators.